CompassSecurity/Bluetooth_Low_Energy_BLE/README.md

 The slides will be available after the last Beer-Talk (07.05.2020).

-## Demo Videos
+## Videos

-The demo videos will be available after the last Beer-Talk (07.05.2020).
+The videos and the talk recording will be available after the last Beer-Talk (07.05.2020).

 ## Example PCAPs